brmmm3/fastlogging-rs/README.md

 ## Processes

 `fastlogging-rs` supports logging from sub processes to the main process automatically.
-So if a sub process logs messages then theses messages are forwarded to the main process.
+So if a sub process logs messages then these messages are forwarded to the main process.
 This also works with higher nesting levels.
+This feature is enabled by default and can be disabled.

 ## Configuration

-As an alterantive through API calls configuration can be done through a configuration file.
-The configuration file can be a JSON, XML or YAML file.
+As an alterantive through API calls, configuration can be done through a configuration file.
+Supported formats are JSON, XML and YAML.
+The configuration file must have the filename `fastlogging.<EXT>`.
+`EXT` is one of `json`, `xml` or `yaml`.

 ## Benchmarks

-To give you an idea how fast this module is some benchmarks here:
+To give you an idea how fast `fastlogging-rs` is some benchmarks here:

 ### Writing to a file